 When buying tickets, Disney will try to convince you to pay for things like Park Hopping and extras like Water parks.
 While this might sound like a good idea, those little extras will add up.

 So, you can pay for the ability to go to a park and do absolutely nothing there if the lines are ridiculously long.
 It can really be a waste of money.

-As far as water parks, Disney has nice ones, but they will try to rope you into purchase a package that includes access to one for a higher rate.
+As far as water parks, Disney has 2 waterparks (Blizzard Beach and Typhoon Lagoon), but they will try to rope you into purchasing a package that includes access to one for a higher rate.